olsonjeffery/zzz-old-sugs/README.md

-  system gives developers the patterns to push performance intensive code paths down into native code (developers can write their own components in C++, in addition to using ones from the `sugs` library) while exposing it cleanly for use by code running in SpiderMonkey
+  system gives developers the patterns to push performance intensive code paths down into native code (developers can write their own components in C++, in addition to using ones from the `sugs` library) while exposing it cleanly for use by code running in SpiderMonkey.
+* JavaScript code running in a given Worker is sandboxed within that Worker.
+Each Worker runs it's own JavaScript *runtime* and *all* information sharing happens via JSON message passing (you can't pass functions or native-bound JavaScript objects between Workers, either).
+  This design decision scales transparently to network communications, as well.

 ### JavaScript libraries out-of-the-box